IntelliTect/Coalesce/docs/pages/stacks/vue/coalesce-vue-vuetify/components/c-loader-status.rst

 -----

 ``default``
-    Provide the content that is dependent on the supplied :ref:`VueApiCallers` to the default slot.
-It will be shown or hidden according to the flags defined for each loader.
+    Accepts the content whose visibility is controlled by the state of the supplied :ref:`VueApiCallers`.
+It will be shown or hidden according to the flags defined for each caller.

     .. important::